rajkothari634/SOLID-Implementation/README.md

 # 🧱 SOLID Principles in Java — Explained with Real-World Examples

-Welcome to this educational repository where we explore the **SOLID principles** of object-oriented design using **clean, practical Java code examples**.
-These principles help developers write **scalable, maintainable, and testable** software — and they apply not just to code, but to system design thinking as well.
+Welcome!
+This repo explores SOLID principles through clean Java examples, helping you build scalable, maintainable, and testable software — in code and system design alike.

 ---

 > 📢 **Why this repo exists**

-I recently shared a post on LinkedIn about the importance of understanding the SOLID principles as the foundation of good system and software design.
+I have shared a post on LinkedIn about the importance of understanding the SOLID principles as the foundation of good system and software design.
 This repository is a continuation of that thought — a hands-on companion to help you not just read about SOLID, but see how it's applied in real Java code.

 If you came here from LinkedIn — welcome! 👋

 If not, you can check out the original article here: [https://www.linkedin.com/pulse/solid-backbone-scalable-system-design-raj-kothari-ckt5f/?trackingId=Tey%2BurX6nXhf1Fjv8wW6mQ%3D%3D]

 Let’s build a SOLID foundation together. 💡